DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 }
 ```

-**Best for:** Plugin architectures, dynamic registration of modules, or systems with runtime extensibility.
+**Best For:** Plugin architectures, dynamic registration of modules, runtime modularization, feature toggle systems.

 ---

 ### 3. Dynamic Provider Auto-Registration with Container Integration

-> **Highly recommended for scalable systems with lots of modular providers/extensions.**
+**Scenario:** *You maintain a growing platform with multiple teams or features.
+New modules add providers implementing a standard contract.
+You want every compliant provider to be automatically registered with the DI container, without ever updating a static config or code list.*

 ```php
 use App\Shared\Container\Container;